johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

   - E.g., if you are shadowing from the `vital-card` package, its `name`, as defined in its `package.json` file, is `@bodiless/vital-card`; therefore, your module needs to be placed under `./lib/shadow/@bodiless/vital-card` within the package you're working in.
-- If you shadow an element that is a fragment by default, it won't appear.
+- Remember, if a slot in the [clean component](/VitalDesignSystem/Components/VitalElements/Tokens/#components) is defined as a Fragment, you will have to add an element or component to that slot in order to have something to apply your token.
+This is typically done with the `startWith`, `replaceWith`, or `on` utilities.
-  - Let's say the `Wrapper` of the original element is set to a fragment; to get shadowing to work, you need to replace that `Wrapper` with a `div` — `Wrapper = replaceWith(Div)` — and then add your layout/theme/behavior.
+  - Let's say the `Wrapper` of the original element is set to a Fragment; to get shadowing to work, you need to replace that `Wrapper` with a `div` — `Wrapper = replaceWith(Div)` — and then add your layout/theme/behavior.
 - If you have multiple packages shadowing a token collection, the first one will take priority and